7 Best Ear Thermometers of 2026

 What is the most accurate ear thermometer?

 The Braun ThermoScan 7 is the consensus most accurate consumer ear thermometer, recommended by the #1 pediatrician voting and selected by Wirecutter as its top pick.
 Its ExacTemp positioning indicator confirms probe alignment before the reading is taken, and its pre-warmed tip eliminates the probe cooling artifact that causes first-reading inaccuracies in cold environments.
-For clinical-grade precision, the ADC Adtemp 424N offers the tightest stated accuracy specification at ±0.1°C, reflecting its professional medical equipment heritage.
+For a clinically credentialed budget alternative, the yuwell Digital Ear Thermometer is FDA-registered and built to the AAMI accuracy standard from a 26-year medical-device manufacturer.
 Either model is appropriate for households where accurate fever determination is a clinical priority.

 Can I use an ear thermometer if my child has an ear infection?